ThingLabsIo/ThingLabsIo.github.io/pages/workshop/esp8266/06-storing-displaying-data.md

     - OUTPUT ALIAS - __ThingLabsOutput__
     - SINK - _Event hub_
     - SUBSCRIPTION - _Provide event hub settings manually_
-    - SERVICE BUS NAMESPACE - type the namespace of the service bus you created earlier
+    - SERVICE BUS NAMESPACE - Type the namespace of the service bus you created earlier.
-    - EVENT HUB NAME - type the name of the event hub you created earlier
+    - EVENT HUB NAME - Type the name of the event hub you created earlier.
     - EVENT HUB POLICY NAME - _RootManageSharedAccessKey_
-    - EVENT HUB POLICY KEY - type the key of the Event Hub you created earlier
+    - EVENT HUB POLICY KEY - Type the key of the Event Hub you created earlier.
-    - PARTITION KEY COLUMN - you can leave this blank
+    - PARTITION KEY COLUMN - You can leave this blank.
     - EVENT SERIALIZATION - _JSON_
     - ENCODING - _UTF-8_
     - FORMAT - _Line separated_